thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 awakening from a state of dormancy is to turn to a search for their own social identity, whether caste, tribe or gender.
-This has led to many ex-Naxalites becoming
-Ambedkarites, or at least sympathisers of
-Ambedkarism, since any way the overwhelming majority of them are from the outcastes or backward castes of Hindu society.
+This has led to many ex-_Naxalites_ becoming _Ambedkarites_, or at least sympathisers of _Ambedkarism_, since any way the overwhelming majority of them are from the outcastes or backward castes of Hindu society.
 This does not necessarily mean that they have lost interest in revolution as the communists understand it.
 But the
-Maoists have too often reacted with a lack of sympathy to this phenomenon.
-So much so that while their cadre, and leaders too, except a handful at the very top, are from the dalit, adivasi or backward communities, unlike the Parliamentary left which continues to be a bastion of upper castes, and while they have in the last few years inducted
+_Maoists_ have too often reacted with a lack of sympathy to this phenomenon.
+So much so that while their cadre, and leaders too, except a handful at the very top, are from the dalit, _adivasi_ or backward communities, unlike the Parliamentary left which continues to be a bastion of upper castes, and while they have in the last few years inducted